yuanshunning/pickit-docs/docs/examples/build_a_showcase_demo_with_flex.rst

    </div>

-It is assumed that the Pick-it system is mounted around 700 mm above the table and is running correctly.
+It is assumed that the Pickit system is mounted around 700 mm above the table and is running correctly.
 If you are not sure, please follow step 1-4 from our   `getting started <https://support.pickit3d.com/article/125-quick-start-7-steps-to-your-first-pick>`__ guide.

-2. Your first detection(configuring the Pick-it files)
+2. Your first detection(configuring the Pickit files)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that every component is connected to the Pick-it system, we are able
+Now that every component is connected to the Pickit system, we are able
-to configure Pick-it.
+to configure Pickit.
 Open a chrome web browser on your external PC and
-enter the following IP address to access the Pick-it system.
+enter the following IP address to access the Pickit system.

 ::

     http://192.168.66.1

-In the Pick-it user interface, go to the configuration tab and create
+In the Pickit user interface, go to the configuration tab and create
 new setup files and a product file:

 -  **Setup:** flex\_demo.
 -  **Product:** flex\_demo.

-Configuring the Pick-it comes down to three simple steps:
+Configuring the Pickit comes down to three simple steps:

 #.
 Create a scene where you want to pick the parts
 #.
 Define the shape of objects that need to be picked